 For rulers like Abdul Fatah al-Sisi, it is a breath of fresh air.
 Constricted by criticism from the Obama White House, allied dictators found navigating the thin line between human rights and state security nearly impossible.
 Sisi came to power by launching a popular coup in July 2013 and then proceeded to massacre his Muslim Brotherhood enemies a month later.
 As a consequence, the United States froze arms sales to Egypt for almost two years during a worsening Sinai insurgency.

 As Sisi comes to DC, he will surely find a friendly face.
 Trump and Arab leaders have always gotten along famously.
 His friendship with Dubai’s ruling class is based on a similar approach to politics: sycophancy to people’s faces, brute self-interest behind closed doors.
 Dubai’s elite, after all, also deport at will, despise free media and built their empires on real estate.

 Sisi’s close relationships with Gulf Arab elites have prepared him for his meeting with Trump.
 He may yet get Trump to promise him the world: more military kit, a push for Arab-Israeli peace, more support for his tightening grip over Egypt and a better bailout from the International Monetary Fund.

 Yet Sisi may miscalculate, as so many Arab rulers do, the powers of the American presidency.
 The IMF is a UN agency, not an American one; American military sales are subject to congressional approval and the Arab-Israeli peace process is confounded by overlapping layers of Israeli and congressional interest.

 About all Sisi can be sure of is Trump’s silent approval for further crackdowns.
 That’s a leg up from the Barack Obama years but might not be enough to keep the Egyptian leader from shopping around for new allies.

-This article originally appeared at Geopolitics Made Super, April 2, 2017.
+This story originally appeared at Geopolitics Made Super, April 2, 2017.